Jump to section

 During my 25 years working in corporate environments, I have worked with many leaders that have employed many different management styles.
 Some are caring and always around to provide you with the necessary resources and support to get things done.
 Some leaders live in their world, pushing and driving their team to the wall to get results.
 Some leaders are highly directive as it is either their way or “highway.”
 Some leaders are just too empathetic and nice, which may at times compromise performance.

-All these different management styles may deliver the same outcome, but its impact on its people and culture can be significantly different.
+All these different management styles may deliver the same outcome, but their impact on its people and culture can be significantly different.

 In Gallup’s 2015 State of the American Manager report, one out of two professionals surveyed said they had quit a job at some point in their career to “get away” from their boss.